h8d13/termusic/README.md

 ./install_bridge.sh
 ```

-Then load extension in Firefox from `about:debugging#/runtime/this-firefox`
+Then load extension in Firefox from:

+`about:debugging#/runtime/this-firefox`